Here’s an overview of what we need and an overview to help guide you along before we begin!

 These items can be uploaded to your basecamp project account or uploaded to your secure dropbox folder.

-Basecamp is an awesome online platform for communication and project management.
+Asana is an online platform for communication and project management.
 We’ll be using this to send messages, share files and track progress during the process.
 This will help alleviate content and images being lost in long email threads.
-Everyone loves email threads…right?!
-(Don’t worry you can still use your email.
-The messages will post directly to basecamp!)
-Once your project is underway, you’ll receive an email to set up your basecamp profile and we’ll be off and running!
+Once your project is underway, you’ll receive an email to set up your asana profile and we’ll be off and running!

 Dropbox is a great online image/file sharing platform.
 This isn’t necessary for every project, but if you have more than 15-20 images for your website or if they’re too big to send through email or post on basecamp, we can use Dropbox.
 We can also use this to share important logins and credentials instead of sending through email.
 I will set up a folder for the project and will share the folder with you via email.
 You can upload all images and files there.